MIND Communications & Insight Conference Manager

 - 10. Turnherr, Urs; Hügli, A. (2007).
 Lexikon Existenzialismus und Existenzphilosophie.
 Darmstadt: WBG. (p.
 68).

 - If this degree is not given, the person is dependent on support.
-How this can look like will be explained in the section Collective Bewusstseinskultur.
+How this can look like is explained in the section Collective Bewusstseinskultur.

 - Mental autonomy is defined by Metzinger as “the ability to establish rules for one’s own mental behavior, to select explicit goals for mental action, the ability to lead rationally and, above all, to deliberately inhibit, suspend or terminate an ongoing mental process” in Metzinger, Thomas.
 (2015).
 M-Autonomy.
 Journal of Consciousness Studies, 22,(11), (p.270–302).